ElucidataInc/polly-docs/docs/Getting Started/Workspaces.md

 *    Only the data files can be organized within a folder while the uploaded notebooks and analyses are present separately within the selected workspace.

-## Navigating through a folder
+## Navigating through the folder

 Double click on the folder name to look at its contents.

 ![Navigation](../img/Workspace/16.png) <p align=center>**Figure 16.** Folder Navigation</p>

-The purple section in the middle panel shows the path of the directory you are in.
-You can click on the name of any folder within the path to select the folder you want to browse to.
+The purple section in the middle panel displays the path of the directory you are currently navigating.
+To browse a specific folder, click on the name of that folder within the path.

 ![Navigation2](../img/Workspace/17.png) <p align=center>**Figure 17.** Folder Navigation Path</p>

 ## Editing your workspace

-The menu beside the workspace name shows the menu items to edit your workspace details.
+The menu items beside the workspaces can be used to edit your workspace details.

 ![Edit workspace](../img/Workspace/18.png) <p align=center>**Figure 18.** Workspace Edit option</p>

 Select *Edit Details* within the menu.
-Rename the workspace and/or change the description of the workspace and click on *Update*.
-Click *Cancel* to close the tab without saving any changes.
+Rename the workspace and/or change the description of the workspace and click on *Save Changes*.
+Alternatively, Click *Cancel* to close the tab without saving any changes.

 ![Edit workspace2](../img/Workspace/19.png) <p align=center>**Figure 19.** Workspace Edit Update</p>